Let me give you a bit more information on how I envision the discussion sessions to go.

 The discussion leader(s) will review the important aspects of the papers in about 15 minutes, assuming that everybody did the reading.
+It's useful to have a few powerpoint slides to help both with the introduction and to inform the discussion.
+These can also include backround material from other sources.
 You may want to focus on explaining a more complex approach taken by the paper, or put the paper in the context of previous work.
 Make sure to coordinate with your discussion partner(s) as to how to best divide up this task.
 You should be able to answer specific questions people may have.
 You should view this as an oportunity to practice your presentation and teaching skills.

 You will subsequently lead a discussion of the paper(s).
 In preparation for this discussion, the leader(s) (and the participants) need to develop questions and talking points to stimulate and guide the discourse.
 You should strive to involve everybody by asking questions and provoking comments.
 In addition to discussions about the research papers, you should feel free to bring up more general questions related to that week's topics and lecture.At the end of this discussion we should have a good sense of: